mahtfa/find-duplicated-images-with-python/README.md

 * somtimes not detecting the repeated pictures and wrong detecting
 * and so much more!

-i will fix them when i have enough energy for my rest life ;)
+i will fix them when i have enough energy for my rest of life ;)

 # Terms of use
 use this program on your own if you got cancer after using this I will not accept any doubts!

+# Note
+By running requirments.bat file in windows automatically install the needed libraries

+BTW these are the libraries list:
+* pillow
+* glob
+* shutil
+* datetime

+#

 GL & HF